Diagrammatics for Soergel categories: Proofs

 Each trivalent vertex of the $i$-graph may be either trivalent or 6-valent in $\Gamma$.
 We are forbidding the case when one is 6-valent with $i+1$ and the other with $i-1$, so without loss of generality with assume that a 6-valent vertex has $i+1$ as the other color.
 The neighborhood of this subgraph in $\Gamma$ looks like one of the following cases.

-Note that all polynomials may be assumed to be outside the neighborhood.
-Arbitrary lines distant from $i$ may intersect the middle strand.
-However, we may use Corollary \ref{cor-between} to assume that the sequence of lines passing through the middle strand contains at most one instance of $i+2$ and $i-2$.
+All polynomials may be assumed to lie outside the neighborhood.
+We may use Corollary \ref{cor-between} to assume that the sequence of lines passing through the middle strand contains at most one instance of $i+2$ and $i-2$.
 In the first two cases, all such lines may be slid one by one to the right over the trivalent vertex, removing them from the neighborhood.
 In the third case, all lines not labelled $i+2$ can be slid to the right or to the left, and since there is at most one line labelled $i+2$, then at most one line remains.
-If there had been multiple lines labelled $i+2$, then additional lines labelled $i+3$ or higher may have been stuck between them, but we can eliminate this possibility.
-The case where the 6-valent vertices use $i-1$ instead is obviously analogous.
+(If there had been multiple lines labelled $i+2$, then additional lines may have been stuck between them, but thankfully Corollary \ref{cor-between} eliminates this possibility.)
+Four cases remain: